 - Cut out two teddy bear shapes from fabric.
 Cotton and flannel are great options.

-4. Clip the corners and curves close to the stitching, but do not clip your stitches!
+- Clip the corners and curves close to the stitching, but do not clip your stitches!
 This will make smooth curves and pointy corners when you turn the bear right side out.
-This is such an important step to make sure that the bears don’t have a wonky shape to them! 🙂

 I hope our little shoebox recipients love their bears this year!